rpdelaney/l4d2-tourney-rules/rules.md

 distance and health bonus at the time of the infraction.

 ######5.8.4 Spectating
-Players may spectate if and only if they have unintentionally become stuck in a clip brush or other entity and cannot move.
+A player may spectate during the match if, and only if:

+* They have unintentionally become stuck in a clip brush or other map entity and cannot move, and
+* The !stuck command is not working or unavailable.

 The minimum penalty for abuse of the spectate command will be a zero score for the round.
 The maximum penalty for repeated or severe